 8. Burro’s Tail

-One of the most popular succulents, Burro’s tail (Sedum morganianum) belongs in a hanging basket from which its silvery-leaved stems can dangle gracefully.
-It needs about six hours of good natural light or indoor artificial light but not direct sunlight.
+It needs about six hours of good natural light or indoor artificial light, but not direct sunlight.
 Make sure you plant it in a container that drains well without retaining too much water.

-With Burro’s Tail, you will not have to worry about watering as it naturally likes to dry out between showers.
+With Burro’s Tail, you will not have to worry about watering, as it naturally likes to dry out between showers.
 In addition, this plant drops its beady leaves easily at the slightest jostle, so a hands-off approach works best.

 9. String of Pearls